24/7 Hotline: 970.247.9619

 porque nadie merece ser abusada

-It is the mission of Alternative Horizons to provide support and alternatives to survivors of domestic violence and their families while striving to strengthen our community through education and prevention efforts.
+The mission of Alternative Horizons is to provide support and alternatives to survivors of domestic violence and their families while striving to strengthen our community through education and prevention efforts.

 Los servicios son gratis, confidenciales y ofrecidos en inglés y español

 Are you interested in volunteering with Alternative Horizons?
 Please contact Loida at 970-403-1577 or email email@example.com.
 Our next Volunteer Advocate Training will in Spring 2016.
 The training is free and open to the community.
 If you wish to be a volunteer advocate on our 24 hotline you must complete the 16 hour volunteer advocate training as well as an application to volunteer.
 The training includes such topics as; dynamics of domestic violence, why she/he stays, the legal system, peer counseling skills, empowerment advocacy skills, suicide skills, safety planning, effects of violence on children and elders, and much more!

 Alternative Horizons (AH) is a grassroots organization started in 1978 by a handful of women who believed that no one had a right to beat another human being.
 In the beginning these women volunteered as both members of the Board of Directors and peer-counselors on the 24-hour hotline.
 In addition to the hotline, AH also offered a network of volunteer safe homes for stays of up to three nights.
 These services were available to residents of La Plata and San Juan Counties in southwest Colorado.